garylirocks/quickrefs/js.markdown

   Note:

   - `for..in` is optimized for generic objects, not arrays, it's slower than `for..of` on arrays;
-  - `for..in` iterates over all properties, not only the numeric ones, and it gets keys from the prototype chain as well;
+  - `for..in` iterates over all properties, it gets keys from the prototype chain as well, but not symbol properties;
-  - Both `for..in` and `for..of` are not necessary anymore, other looping structures are better;

-* custom iterator
+* Custom iterator

-  you can add a custom iterator to an object:
+  You can add a custom iterator to an object:

-  - using the `Symbol.iterator` property, which should be a function, this function executes once when the iteration starts, and returns an object containing a `next` method;
+  - Using the `Symbol.iterator` property, which should be a function, this function executes once when the iteration starts, and returns an object containing a `next` method;

-  - this `next` method should instead return an object that contains two properties: `done` and `value`, the `done` property is checked to see if the iteration finished;
+  - This `next` method should instead return an object that contains two properties: `done` and `value`, the `done` property is checked to see if the iteration finished;

-  example
+  Example

   ```javascript
   // NOTE you can define a custom iteration function for an object